sergio-sanz-rodriguez/Skin-Cancer-Detection/README.md

 As shown in Figure 1, the proposed machine learning model consists of a **Convolutional Neural Network (CNN)**, three boosting classifiers: **XGBoost**, **LightGBM**, and **Gradient Boosting Machine (GBM)**, and a a final **Soft Voting** predictor.
 The CNN architecture is composed of a [ResNet152V2](https://keras.io/api/applications/resnet/#resnet152v2-function) backbone for feature extraction, a global average pooling layer as an input layer to the neural network, a hidden layer with 64 neurons, and an output layer with a sigmoid activation function for binary classification.
 It is worth mentioning that the backone layers have also been trained (i.e., no transfer learning was used) to maximize prediction accuracy and recall.

 The training process of the CNN has been carefully designed to ensure class balancing and, more importantly, to avoid data leakage to the next stages of the proposed pipeline.
-The CNN output feeds the thee bossting machines along with the metadata features provided by Kaggle.
-In addition to the original metadata, new usesul feature were calculated using some of the published notebooks as references (e.g. click [here](https://www.kaggle.com/code/vyacheslavbolotin/isic-2024-only-tabular-data-new-features)).
+The CNN generates a **cross-validated CNN prediction vector** and feeds the thee bossting machines along with the metadata features provided by Kaggle.
+In addition to the original metadata, **Feature Engineering (FE)** is carried out to generate new useful features (e.g. click [here](https://www.kaggle.com/code/vyacheslavbolotin/isic-2024-only-tabular-data-new-features) for more details).

 <br>
 <div align="center">